Warm food served from the kitchen

 The food can be packed in a take-away box before the cooling or it can be chilled in a larger container and packed afterward.

 Food that has been served warm from a self-serving buffet should be sold straight from the buffet, and not cooled down.
 The portion should be packed when the customer comes to pick it up.

 Food that has been stored or/and served cold (under 6 °C), like salads, sushi, sandwiches, can be sold via ResQ while it's in good condition.
 This estimation is done by your staff when making the offer.
 Cold food from a self-service buffet should be sold straight from the buffet.
 If the food has been stored or/and served between 6-12 °C, it should be handed over to a customer in a 4-hour time window.

 Especially the most common allergens should be mentioned in the offer if any of the ingredients can be found from the portion.
 These are:

-If you spesify so in your offer, a customer can bring their own take-away box with them, but in this case the responsibility of the food safety is transfered to the customer.
+If you specify so in your offer, a customer can bring their own take-away box with them, but in this case, the responsibility of the food safety is transferred to the customer.

 Finally, ResQ customers need to know in advance if the food has been stored in the freezer.
 Most foods cannot be refrozen twice.
 Since frozen food might defrost during pickup, customers cannot store the food after pickup.